-With the move to digital production, there are fewer things that can go wrong in terms of monitoring.
+With the move to to an entirely digital production workflow, there are fewer things that can go wrong in terms of monitoring.
 Analog video signals (E.g. over a composite video cable) were prone to interference and improper termination.
 However, digital signals are either there or noticeably not.

 To some field monitors are a luxury.
 Purists and photo zealots might argue that all one needs is a light meter and their knowledge to know their exposure is correct.
 This might be true, but field monitoring sure is convenient and a guaranteed way to objectively make sure you are getting video that's technically sound.